 In addition to the strategies discussed above, you also need to try the following:

-a).
-On page SEO; writing a keyword rich post is not enough.
+Writing a keyword-rich post is not enough.
 You need to give the entire blog a lift by using head keywords on the landing page and body keywords on the resources page.
-While head and body keywords are generic and broad, long tail keywords on your posts will help you to reach the specific niche you are targeting.
+While head and body keywords are generic and broad, long-tail keywords on your posts will help you to reach the specific niche you are targeting.

-b).
-Off page SEO; when creating posts on the various platforms, insert your niche-specific keywords to help attract the right people.
+When creating posts on various platforms, insert your niche-specific keywords to help attract the right people.

-e).
-Guest blogging; Find authority blogs that allow guest blogging.
-Usually, guest blogging gives you the opportunity to insert your by-line and pitch, which includes a link bank to your site.
+Find authority blogs that allow guest blogging.
+Usually, guest blogging gives you the opportunity to insert your by-line and pitch, which includes a link back to your site.
 When search engines discover inbound links from such authority sites, they will also start ranking you higher.

-f).
-Push notifications; Activate push notifications on your blog to enable first time visitors to continue receiving updates even when they are not browsing the site.
-Whenever something interesting pops up on their devices, they will always click to read, eventually boosting your real time traffic.
+Activate push notifications on your blog to enable first-time visitors to continue receiving updates even when they are not browsing the site.
+Whenever something interesting pops up on their devices, they will always click to read, eventually boosting your real-time traffic.
 You can push specific products through such notifications without spamming the devices of your subscribers.

-g).
-Conversion optimization; after attracting a couple thousands of visitors to your blog, it is good to start thinking about conversions.
+After attracting a couple of thousands of visitors to your blog, it is good to start thinking about conversions.
 With a regular flow of visitors, you can start decluttering your landing or home page to drive conversions.
-Include a resources tab, preferred social media profile and popular posts on the sidebar.
+Include a resources tab, preferred social media profile, and popular posts on the sidebar.
 If you have any offers or free trials, post them here.
 You can also consider sending out a newsletter fully dedicated to the special offer.
 Remember to take every opportunity available to encourage people to sign up for the email.